-- Students are expected to dress appropriately for a public school setting. - Students are expected to bring required materials to class every period of every day. - Students are expected to refrain from Public Displays of Affection while at school and school functions. - Students are expected to remain in class every period of every day. - Students are expected to be on time to class every period of every day.
+- Students are expected to dress appropriately and follow GCCS Dress Code. - Students are expected to bring required materials to class every period of every day. - Students are expected to refrain from Public Displays of Affection while at school and school functions. - Students are expected to remain in class every period of every day. - Students are expected to be on time to class every period of every day.

-Students may be suspended and/or recommended for expulsion from PVMS for the following behavior(s):
+Students may be suspended and/or recommended for expulsion from CMS for the following behavior(s):